Service Design is a confusing term

 Great, now half of the term Service Design is clear.
 Let’s attack the other half.

 Service is another word that is really abstract for most of us.
 Is Service what a waiter does when he is taking care of your demands?
 Is Service this abstract thing that happens in the cloud as you might have seen it in the acronym SaaS (Software as a Service)?
 There is truth in all these ideas.

 When we look at the world we interact with, we can see two categories of interactions.
 We have interactions with objects, like chairs, your smartphone or anything tangible.
 Then there are interactions that are intangible.
 These interactions are with humans, companies, and so on.

-A simple trick to know if we are talking about a Service or a Product is to ask yourself the question can I hold it?
+A simple trick to know if we are talking about a Service or a Good is to ask yourself the question can I hold it?
 Can you hold your bank account in your hands?
 No. Then it’s a service.
 Can you hold your doctor’s appointment in your hands?
 No, that’s a Service again.

 Services can be designed too

 As customers or users, we might think that services just happen to exist in the form they have.
 The way your bank counselor interacts with you is just a common human relationship.
 The way you get transferred from one waiting room to the other in a hospital just happens to be like this.
 In fact, that’s not true, or at least it shouldn’t be true.

 We can design the way you interact with your bank.
 We can conceptualize it.
 We can prepare it, plan it, prototype it and make it better.
 That’s exactly what Service Design is all about.